intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 This script will make ICM copy the InterSystems IRIS install kit to the machine on AWS and install it.
 So depending on your network, it may be very fast or take longer.
 On my PC, running from the office, it took 3 minutes.

 When done, you will notice that ICM will write on the screen the URL for the management portal.
-Save that and open the management portal using the user **SuperUser** and the password **sys**.
+Save that.
+You can open the management portal using the user **SuperUser** and the password **sys**.
 You will notice that there is a namespace called SPEEDTEST.
 This is where the speed test table will be created.
 You will be able to look at its contents during and after the speed test is run.
-But now, let's use the management portal to pre-expand IRIS database.
-This is something that we must before running the speed test.
-This is a normal configuration on production systems.
-So, from the main menu of the management portal:
-- Choose option **System Administration > Configuration > System Configuration > Local Databases**.
-- Click on database **SPEEDTEST*.
-- We have configured ICM's DataVolumeSize for this test with 100Gb.
-You can see this [here](../ICMDurable/Templates/AWS/m5.xlarge/defaults.json).
-But you will notice that the **Size (MB)** field on the screen is only showing a little bit more than 1Gb (~1671Mb).
-That is what we need to increase.
-- Change field **Size (MB)** to **97375** (~95GB).
-We don't want to take all available storage on that filesystem.
-Just pre-expand the database to use most of it.
-- Click on the **Save** button at the top of the screen.
-A warning will complain about taking more than 90% of the space on the file system.
-Just accept it.
-- You will be returned to the screen with the list of databases.
-You will notice that the SPEEDTEST database has its **Status** column displaying **Expanding**.
-You can continue with the procedure bellow to finish deploying AWS Aurora and the SpeedTest for it. **But come back here to check if expansion has finished BEFORE running the speed test.**.

 ## 5 - Deploy the Speed Test for InterSystems IRIS